 Practices have to prioritise appointments for those who need them most.
 Before you get in touch with your GP, think - is there something you could do first?

 Phone lines are busy, increased demand for face-to-face appointments, and patients don’t want to wait for an appointment.

 Pharmacies can help with minor illnesses

-Most are within a 20 minute walk and open in the evening and at weekend.
+Most pharmacies are within a 20 minute walk and open in the evening and at weekends.
 You don’t need an appointment and most have private consultation rooms if you wish to discuss things discreetly!